Domne Eafe: The legend

 In order to quench the family feud which this kinslaying would have provoked, Ecgberht agreed to pay a wergild for the murdered princelings.
 The legend claims that Domne Eafe was offered (or requested) as much land as her pet hind could run around in a single lap.
 The result whether by miraculous guidance (as most texts imply), or because the hind goes wherever Domne Eafe guides it, (as the Caligula A text claims) was that she gained some eighty sulungs of land on Thanet as weregild, on which to establish a dual monastery.
+The boundary was a line called Cursus Cerve also known as St Mildred’s Lynch.
 Domne Eafe is, by all the accounts, succeeded as abbess by her daughter Mildrith.

 It is thought likely that the legend's details are all considerably earlier than the date of the surviving manuscripts.
 It contains features, such as the establishment of a monastery in compensation for kinslaying (an analogous case is recorded by Bede in the case of the killing of King Oswine of Deira by King Oswiu of Bernicia), which would be unexpected to originate with an 11th-century text.
 Circumstantial evidence would date the earliest version of the legend from the time of Saint Eadburg (died 751?), Mildrith's successor as abbess of Minster-in-Thanet.